 summer playlist suggestions

-Whether you’re heading on a road trip to the mountains, stretching out on a sandy beach or just floating in the backyard pool, you’ll need a soundtrack of summer songs to accompany you.
-We traveled down “memory lane” for suggestions to add to the lineup of current tunes you’ve already downloaded.
+Whether you’re going on a road trip to the mountains, stretching out on a sandy beach or just floating in the backyard pool, you’ll need a soundtrack of summer songs to accompany you.
+We traveled down “memory lane” for suggestions to add to the lineup of those more current tunes you’ve already downloaded.

 “Summertime” by Ella Fitzgerald and Louis Armstrong (1957)